ucan-wg/spec/README.md

 The only reserved ability MUST be the un-namespaced [`"*"` or "superuser"](#41-superuser), which MUST be allowed on any resource.

 #### 3.2.4.3 Delegation Limiting Preimage

-The `dlp` field is OPTIONAL, but MAY be included on any capability.
+The `dlp` field is OPTIONAL, and MAY be included on any capability.
+This field provides the ability to limit the ability to redelegate to a certain depth on a temporary or ongoing basis.
 When present, this field MUST contain the hash preimage for the value in the `dlp` field of its proof, implementing a kind of [Lamport OTP](https://en.wikipedia.org/wiki/One-time_password#Hash_chains) scheme.

 requiring a hash preimage for every delegate in the chain.
 This chain is validated by hashing as each proof is explored.